• Skip to primary navigation

 As it turns out, they didn’t put anything in the rice.
 They told me to avoid it because they thought rice contained gluten.

-Given the confusion those in the professional catering industry hold when it comes to rice, I thought I would write this article to set the record straight about rice, mochi, mirin, Minute Rice, glutinous rice and everything in between.
+Given the confusion those in the professional catering industry hold regarding rice, I thought I would write this article to set the record straight about rice, mochi, mirin, Minute Rice, glutinous rice, and everything in between.

 Is Rice Paper Gluten Free?